OxalisCommunity/Oxalis-AS4/docs/peppol-test-bed/index.md

 To enroll for a test suite, please click on the ![alt text](../img/peppol_testbed2.PNG "Enroll for a test suite.") button.

 You should choose the AS4 profile and the URL to your AS4 Access Point.
-For the Receiving Participant you can specify scheme NO:ORG (0192) and participant identifier to 810418052.
+For the Receiving Participant you can specify scheme NO:ORG (0192) and participant identifier 810418052.

 ![alt text](../img/peppol_testbed3.PNG "Enrollment form.")